ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 1. Windows:
 	1. In TeraTerm, go to *Setup > Serial Port*.
 	1. Change *Baud rate* to 115200.
-1. mac OS and Linux: Pass the baud rate as the last argument to the `screen` command:
+1. macOS and Linux: Pass the baud rate as the last argument to the `screen` command:

     ```
     $ screen /dev/ttyACM0 115200